Marshall Milton Keynes AC

 Including the Eastern Masters Athletic Club

-5 Mile Road Running Championship and the
+5 Mile Road Running Championship

 Held under UK Athletics rules